 Fast and easy

-Hardware VPN vs. software VPN: weighing pros and cons
+Hardware VPNs vs. software VPNs: weighing pros and cons

 The approaches to a VPN that we have outlined – hardware and software – are two different ways to solve the need for a virtual private network.
 That means you can’t outright say that one is superior to the other in every way.
 But we can compare them and see which comes out as the better option for you.

-Buying a hardware VPN solution means buying a device.
-Depending on their capabilities, the prices may range as low as $50 and as high as $1000 (or more).
-That’s the up-front cost of buying the device, to say nothing of installation and maintenance (more on that later on).
+Buying a hardware VPN solution means buying a new device.
+Depending on their capabilities, the prices may go from as low as $50 to as high as $1000 (or more).
+That’s the upfront cost of buying the device, to say nothing of installation and maintenance (more on that later on).

 In contrast, going for a software VPN means signing up for a service.
 The upfront costs are negligible.
 For example, a 6-month Surfshark plan costs $6.49/month, while the 24-month one goes down to $2.49/month.
 As the VPN supplier takes care of all the maintenance issues, you don’t have to invest in it any further.